wkaisertexas/wkaisertexas.github.io/src/content/blog/tiktok-uploader.md

 backend = AuthBackend(cookies="cookies.txt")
 ```

-Login cookies can easily be downloaded using [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid?hl=en), a simple extension available on Chrome, Firefox and Edge.
-After logging into the account you want to use use the extension to save the cookies.
+Login cookies can be downloaded using [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid?hl=en), an extension available on Chrome, Firefox and Edge.
+Use the extension to save TikTok's cookies on a singed-in account where you want to post.

-> While the user is “logged in” every time when a Selenium browser instance is created, logging out will invalidate the existing cookies, breaking the automation
+> While the user is “logged in” every time when a Selenium browser instance is created, logging out of your browser will invalidate the existing cookies, breaking the automation

 ## Uploading a single video

-Uploading a single video requires passing the path and description using the **upload** function.
+Uploading a single video requires passing the `path` and `description` using the **upload** function.

 ```python
 from tiktok_uploader.upload import upload_video